 Sofina is committed to integrate ESG considerations into its investment activities, while tailoring its approach according to each of its three investment styles to ensure an appropriate and effective practice.
-Whatever the investment style, the company or fund’s performance on sustainability, ESG risk/opportunity assessments are analyzed and monitored throughout our whole journey as investor and owner from origination to exit.
+Whatever the investment style, the company or fund’s performance on sustainability, ESG risk/opportunity assessments are analysed and monitored throughout our whole journey as investor and owner from origination to exit.
 Depending on the investment style, tailored actions can be taken based on this ESG assessment, keeping in mind that Sofina invests as a minority shareholder.

-Under Sofina’s Executive Committee leadership, the Investment Team is responsible for implementing this Policy during the different phases of our investment process (Investment Phase, Ownership Phase and, as the case may be, Exit Phase).
+Under Sofina’s Executive Committee leadership, the Investment Team is responsible for implementing this Policy during the different phases of our investment process (Investment phase, Ownership phase and, as the case may be, Exit phase).

 2.1 Investment phase

-- Sofina Growth – Investments in Fast-Growing Businesses.
-We target high-growth companies active in emerging themes around our Focus Sectors with a global approach.
+- Sofina Growth – Investments in fast-growing businesses: We target high-growth companies active in emerging themes around our Focus Sectors with a global approach.
 The investment size is usually between EUR 15 and 50 million per company, as part of “late stage” venture capital or “early growth” capital rounds.
 Priority is given to investment opportunities where trusted partners are present within the shareholders’ base, whether they are General Partners from Soﬁna Private Funds’ portfolio or other reputable investors.

-- The “What” Dimension: assessing the extent to which the products and services offered by the target company and its value chain positively contribute to the United Nations Sustainable Development Goals (“UN SDG’s”).
+- The “What” dimension: assessing the extent to which the products and services offered by the target company and its value chain positively contribute to the United Nations Sustainable Development Goals (“UN SDG’s”).

-During this next phase, the Deal Team performs (or has access to) a Buy-side ESG due diligence on the target company aiming at refining its assessment of the company on the ESG Dimensions (with a focus on the “How” Dimension).
-The ESG due diligence is based on dialogues with the target company’s management team, Vendor ESG due diligence, review of data room documents, onsite visits, references, etc. Depending on the sector and company, the Deal Team may decide to hire an external consultant to carry out the ESG due diligence.
+During this next phase, the Deal Team performs (or has access to) a buy-side ESG due diligence on the target company aiming at refining its assessment of the company on the ESG Dimensions (with a focus on the “How” dimension).
+The ESG due diligence is based on dialogues with the target company’s management team, vendor ESG due diligence, review of data room documents, onsite visits, references, etc. Depending on the sector and company, the Deal Team may decide to hire an external consultant to carry out the ESG due diligence.
 The quality of our future partner/majority shareholder is also assessed on ESG considerations, including its willingness to act as a Responsible Investor and/or Owner itself.
 ESG and climate risks are considered while modelling the business plan of the target company and in the different scenario leading to its valuation.

 With the input of the ESG detailed due diligence, a final assessment on the two ESG Dimensions is carried out by the Deal Team.
-This assessment is incorporated into the overall analysis on the investment opportunity leading to its investment recommendation to the Executive Committee and/or to the Board of Directors of the relevant entity of the Sofina group in charge of the investment decision.
+This assessment is incorporated into the overall analysis on the investment opportunity leading to its investment recommendation to the Executive Committee and/or to the board of directors of the relevant entity of the Sofina group in charge of the investment decision.

 For Sofina Growth, the Deal Team may not be able to carry out an ESG due diligence per se.
 In such case, it proceeds to more information gathering and analysis to refine its assessment of the two ESG Dimensions relying on the lead investor’s due diligence package and, if possible, a dialogue with the management of the target and/or the lead sponsor, depending on the configuration of the transaction.
 The current shareholders are also assessed according to ESG criteria, including their willingness to act as a Responsible Investor and/or Owners.

-This decision is taken by the Executive Committee or by the Board of Directors of a Sofina subsidiary, depending on the entity of the Sofina group making the investment.
+This decision is taken by the Executive Committee or by the board of directors of a Sofina subsidiary, depending on the entity of the Sofina group making the investment.

 The decision-making body factors in all ESG considerations when making its final investment decision including assessment of the valuation/pricing mechanics, and the terms of the transaction (such as representation and warranties, indemnities, post-closing undertakings, 100 days plan, governance, exit terms, etc.).
-Depending on whether material ESG risks are identified during the Due Diligence Phase, an action plan to address specific ESG issues or manage ESG risks is included in a post-acquisition plan for the Ownership Phase.
+Depending on whether material ESG risks are identified during the Due diligence phase, an action plan to address specific ESG issues or manage ESG risks is included in a post-acquisition plan for the Ownership phase.

-Sofina invests in Venture Capital and growth funds as a Limited Partner.
+Sofina invests in venture and growth capital funds as a Limited Partner.
 These investments are passive as the General Partner has full discretion within the limit of its mandate to select the companies in which it invests, and on its behaviour in the governance bodies.
 Our commitments that rarely exceeds 5% of the funds are small compared to the total fund size.
-This strategy is mainly deployed in the US and in Asia, with a growing presence in the European Venture and Growth Capital segments.
+This strategy is mainly deployed in the U.S. and in Asia, with a growing presence in the European venture and growth capital segments.

 2.2 Ownership phase

-While the constant monitoring of portfolio company’s or fund’s performance on ESG criteria is a common characteristic of Sofina’s three investment styles, our ability to influence during the Ownership Phase depends on the investment style.
+While the constant monitoring of portfolio company’s or fund’s performance on ESG criteria is a common characteristic of Sofina’s three investment styles, our ability to influence during the Ownership phase depends on the investment style.

 As a minority investor, Sofina has no direct control on ESG initiatives.
 Nevertheless, Sofina commits to use its influence through its presence in the governing bodies of the portfolio company (as a Board member or as an observer) to (i) monitor the company’s performance on ESG criteria over time, (ii) push ESG on top of the Board of Director’s agenda and ensure it is factored in strategic discussions, and (iii) actively support ESG initiatives.
-It also leverages on its worldwide network and extensive Board experiences to share ESG best practices across its global portfolio of investee companies.
+It also leverages on its worldwide network and extensive board experiences to share ESG best practices across its global portfolio of investee companies.

 At the beginning of the Ownership Phase, Sofina presents the conclusions of the ESG due diligence both to the management and/or the leading shareholder(s).
 Based on this, an ESG roadmap can be drawn and agreed upon between the different parties, with defined KPI’s to monitor the progress made.
 In specific cases, management incentives based on performance on ESG criteria can be proposed by Sofina.